WilhelmOks/JoyRant/README.md

 ✅ Showing gifs and playing their animation

-⏹️ Create/Edit/Delete rant
+✅ Create/Edit/Delete rant

 ✅ Create/Edit/Delete comment

-⏹️ Upload image for rant

-✅ Upload image for comment
+✅ Upload image for rant and comments

 ✅ Show notifications & navigate to the rant or comment